-Electric Starter Button
+Starter Button

 Pushing in on this button activates the starter motor.
-Before starting the engine, make sure the ignition switch is in the ON position, the transmission is in neutral, the reverse shift lever is in the forward position, and the brake lever lock is engaged.
+Before starting the engine, make sure the ignition switch is in the ON position, the transmission is in neutral, and the brake lever lock is engaged.

-■ NOTE: This ATV has safety inter-lock switches which prevent the starter motor from activating when the transmission is not in neutral.
-To start the ATV while in gear, depress the rear foot brake or compress the brake lever; then depress the starter button.
+■ NOTE: This ATV has safety interlock switches which prevent the starter motor from activating when the transmission is not in neutral.